 As you can see, the choice of artists who craft Edwardian-style dollhouses, miniatures, or dolls is more limited than for example the Victorian or Tudor style.

-I think this is because this time period wasn’t very long or very ‘rich’, and in historic dollhouse scenes, people tend to prefer more the ‘bling-bling’ of other era’s, but I could be wrong?
+I think this is because this time period wasn’t very long or very ‘rich’, and in historic dollhouse scenes, people tend to prefer the ‘bling-bling’ of other eras, but I could be wrong?

-Would you like to give your opinion on this topic, or hint at me in any other way, then please leave a comment below or join me now on my latest Facebook group, which has about 2000 members now!
+If would you like to give your opinion on this topic, or hint at me in any other way, then please leave a comment below or join me now on my latest Facebook group, which has about 5000 members now!
 Much welcome!

 I wish you happy crafting!